Great Expectations: Wealth

 When the money secretly provided by Magwitch enables Pip to enter London society, two new related themes, wealth and gentility, are introduced.

-As the novel's title implies money is a theme of Great Expectations.
+As the novel's title implies, money is a theme of Great Expectations.
 Central to this is the idea that wealth is only acceptable to the ruling class if it comes from the labour of others.
 Miss Havisham's wealth comes not from the sweat of her brow but from rent collected on properties she inherited from her father, a brewer.
 Her wealth is "pure", and her father's profession as a brewer does not contaminate it.
 Herbert states in chapter 22 that "while you cannot possibly be genteel and bake, you may be as genteel as never was and brew".
 Because of her wealth, the old lady, despite her eccentricity, enjoys public esteem.
 She remains in a constant business relationship with her lawyer Jaggers and keeps a tight grip over her "court" of sycophants, so that, far from representing social exclusion, she is the very image of a powerful landed aristocracy that is frozen in the past and "embalmed in its own pride".

 On the other hand, Magwitch's wealth is socially unacceptable, firstly because he earned it, not through the efforts of others, but through his own hard work, and secondly because he was a convict, and he earned it in a penal colony.
 It is argued that the contrast with Miss Havisham's wealth is suggested symbolically.
 Thus Magwitch's money smells of sweat, and his money is greasy and crumpled: "two fat sweltering one-pound notes that seemed to have been on terms of the warmest intimacy with all the cattle market in the country", while the coins Miss Havisham gives for Pip's "indentures" shine as if new.
-Further, it is argued Pip demonstrates his "good breeding", because when he discovers that he owes his transformation into a "gentleman" to such a contaminated windfall, he is repulsed.
-A. O. J. Cockshut, however, has suggested that there is no difference between Magwitch's wealth and that of Miss Havisham's.
+Further, it is argued Pip demonstrates his "good breeding, because when he discovers that he owes his transformation into a "gentleman" to such a contaminated windfall, he is repulsed.
+A. O. J. Cockshut, however, has suggested that there is no difference between Magwitch's wealth and that of Miss Havisham.